 There’s a bit of a catch-22 when it comes to volunteering – we can’t just volunteer in order to get the benefits.
 It’s a lot like how you can’t just demand that you’ll be happy on the spot.

 To get the full benefits of volunteering, the trick is to get involved in something you’re passionate about.
-This is exactly what President of the University’s Alumni Council, Peter Shaw (BSc ’89 LLB(Hons) ’91 MBA(Exec) ’05) did when he took on this voluntary role.
+This is exactly what former President of the University’s Alumni Council, Peter Shaw (BSc ’89 LLB(Hons) ’91 MBA(Exec) ’05) did when he took on the voluntary role.

 "There is something about giving to others that adds enjoyment to life.
 Finding the organisation or cause which engages your heart and mind, and contributing to it in ways that are meaningful to you and valuable to others, is a great gift to uncover," says Mr. Shaw.